msanand/msanand.github.io/_posts/2014-08-15-hello-blog.md

 There are some more aspects like SEO, administration, plugin support, theming etc. that I haven't analyzed as yet.
 But I'm already feeling positive about Github Pages + Jekyll combination.
 And since this has taken me only few minutes to go from zilch to live, I have no complaints!

-Over the next few days, I will be experimenting with this platform and, in the process blogging, about it.
+Over the next few days, I will be experimenting with this platform and in the process, blogging about it.
 So I don't have to break my head over topics to blog about - a win-win!
 (And a big relief!
 Phew!)

 [jekyll]: http://jekyllrb.com